 Can a Head Injury Cause Digestive Problems?

 After learning how a healthy digestive system works, you may wonder, can a head injury cause digestive problems?
-The simple answer is yes, a TBI can affect the digestive system although mostly indirectly.
-While the direct cause(s) of digestive issues after TBI is still undergoing research, there are many contributing factors.
+The simple answer is yes, a TBI can affect the digestive system, although mostly indirectly.
+While the direct cause(s) of digestive issues after TBI is still being researched, there are many contributing factors.

 For instance, studies show that a TBI can cause an increase in intestinal permeability, which is how easily substances pass through the intestinal wall.
-Intestinal permeability can lead to bacterial translocation, sepsis, and organ failure.
+Intestinal permeability can lead to high blood sugar, bacterial translocation, sepsis, and organ failure.

-Survivors with a mild TBI (concussion) or moderate to severe brain injury may experience symptoms as early as 2 hours post TBI or they may show delayed onset, where symptoms show weeks or months after the initial injury.
+Survivors with a mild TBI (concussion) or moderate to severe brain injury may experience symptoms of increased intestinal permeability as early as 6 hours post TBI.
+However, they may also have a delayed onset of symptoms, where symptoms show weeks or months after the initial injury.

 Along with an increase in permeability, there are other types of intestinal dysfunction survivors may experience including stomach ulceration, gastritis, dysmotility, and impaired gut barrier function.
 The effects of a TBI may further be amplified by psychological distress, which can exacerbate intestinal dysfunction symptoms.

-Another important element present in the gastrointestinal tract is the immune system.
+Another important element in the gastrointestinal tract that may be affected by TBI is the immune system.
 The immune system monitors all the substances that pass through the gastrointestinal tract to the rest of the body.
 It helps target any threats or harmful substances that need to be eliminated.

 Psychological stress can inhibit the immune system and further decrease the gastrointestinal tract.
 Therefore it’s essential to strengthen the immune system after sustaining an injury to prevent further complications.

 Management Techniques & Coping Mechanisms for Intestinal Dysfunction After TBI